Frequently Asked Questions

 WILL THE CONDUCT BOARD BE AWARE OF A STUDENT'S PREVIOUS HISTORY?

 The Conduct Board is not made aware of a student's disciplinary history during the hearing unless it is relevant to the specific allegations.
-The board will be informed of the student's prior judicial record if a student has been found responsible for violations of the Student Code of Conduct, and the board may use this information in the development of sanctions.
+The board will be informed of the student's prior conduct record if a student has been found responsible for violations of the Student Code of Conduct, and the board may use this information in the development of sanctions.

 HOW DOES A STUDENT APPEAL A DISCIPLINARY DECISION?